intuitia/MillennialStudio/CV.md

 # Brydon Rebello
+Excel | SQL | Python

-### About me
+### About Me

-Data Analytics Professional, focusing on Python DataFrames and SQL Databases, as well as Microsoft Excel and Microsoft Power BI.
+Data Analytics Professional, focusing on Microsoft Excel, Python DataFrames and SQL Databases, as well as and Web Scraping.

+## Education

+**BA**, Bachelor of Arts, in Mathematics, University of Cape Town

+**PGCE**, Postgraduate Certificate in Education, in Further Education, University of Cape Town

+(...)

+**Supply Chain Data Analyst Professional Certificate**, by Coursera, 2024

+**Machine Learning Statistical Foundations Professional Certificate**, by Wolfram, 2024

+(...)

+I am working towards the following qualification

+**PCAD**, Certified Associate Data Analyst with Python, Cisco Academy

+(...)

 ## Courses and Studies
-Over the last year I have studied various courses with Coursera, DataCamp, LinkedIn Learning, and Cisco Networking Academy.
+I have studied various courses with Coursera, DataCamp, LinkedIn Learning, and Cisco Networking Academy.

 (...)

-Here is a partial list of the course I have completed:
+Here is a partial list of the specific courses I have completed:

 In Python and SQL for Data Analytics,